 - Credit to Debt Ratio — How much do you owe versus your available credit?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone with a superior FICO score.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double that of an individual having a higher credit score.

-We're used to working with all tiers of FICO scores.
+Improving your FICO is the best way to ease into purchasing a home.
 Call us at 254-248-1212 and we can help you get on the right track to the home of your dreams.

-There are plans to increase your score.
+You want an improved score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
+It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have all of your debt transferred to one card.

-- Apply for service station cards or retail credit.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always beware of carrying a high balance for too long because these types of cards normally have a steeper interest rate.
+- Retail cards and service station cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your credit.
+You must always avoid charging a high balance for too long because these types of cards traditionally have a steeper interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

-Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Kristi's Properties, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Kristi's Properties, the loan process is sure to go more smoothly so you, too, can become a homeowner.